Chart Color Schemes

 Household Composition

 Family households account for 72.1% of all households, including 26.2% couples with children, 36.4% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 27.9%, with lone person households at 25.3% and group households comprising 2.5%.
-The median household size is 2.4 people, which matches the average for the Rest of Tas.
+Non-family households make up the remaining 27.9%, with lone person households at 25.3% and group households comprising 2.5%.
+The median household size is 2.4 people, larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households